Mercedes-AMG GT: AMG GT4 (2017–present)

+AMG GT3 Evo (2020–present)

-An updated version of the GT3 was introduced at the 24 Hours of Nürburgring in June 2019 for the 2020 season of the FIA GT3 race.
+An updated version of the GT3 was introduced at the 24 Hours of Nürburgring in June 2019 for the 2020 season of the FIA GT3 category.
 New technologies include an automatic data logger and analysis system, a function to automatically start the engine when the car is lowered from its in-built air jacks along with new brake and traction control systems.
 The design was also updated in line with the design of the new design update of the AMG GT road car with the changes being the new headlamps and the grille with the latter providing better protection for the radiator.
 The front splitter and rear wing were tweaked in order for faster adjustments.
-The car uses the same 6.2-litre V8 engine as the previous model rather than the 4.0-litre V8 engine of the road car it's the engineers stating the user friendliness and reliability of the engine as the main factor of its retention.
+The car uses the same 6.2-litre V8 engine as the previous model rather than the 4.0-litre V8 engine of the road car, its engineers stating the user friendliness and reliability of the engine as the main factor of its retention.

+The car's eligibility for the FIA World Endurance Championship's LM GT3 class starting from 2025 will mark the marque's return to the 24 Hours of Le Mans since 1999, after the Mercedes-Benz CLR backflip incidents.

+AMG GT2 (2023–present)

+The Mercedes-AMG GT2 was unveiled in December 2022, created for participation in the SRO GT2 category.
+The car features a 707 bhp 4.0-liter biturbo V8 AMG engine, making it the most powerful customer Mercedes car yet.
+The car made its racing debut during the first round of the 2023 GT2 European Series at Monza, and won its first race during the second round at the Red Bull Ring.